Fantasy baseball: Team rosters

 A fantasy baseball roster is conventionally composed of players from each position.
 Each team is allowed a set number of players on its roster, as well as a specified number of starters at each position that can be used in a head-to-head matchup.
 Owners may determine which players will start and which will be "benched" on a weekly or even daily basis.
 Only players who are designated as starters will have their statistics count towards the team owner's totals in the weekly matchup.

 Just like in real baseball, players who are usually benched can become starters for various reasons: due to a starting player's injury, poor performance, or if the starter's team is not playing on a particular day.
 Whether to sit or start a player is also based on strategic considerations, such as the player's past and expected performance and the team he is playing, specifically its starting pitcher.
 (Note: Batters perform statistically better against pitchers with the opposite dominant hand.
 Pitches thrown by a pitcher with the opposite dominant hand of the batter will break towards the batter, rather than away from him, making them easier to see, track, and hit.
-As a result, a fantasy owner may prioritize the batters on his or her roster who are facing pitchers with opposing dominant hands.
+As a result, a fantasy owner may prioritize the batters on their roster who are facing pitchers with opposing dominant hands.
 The owner may also prioritize pitchers on the roster who will be facing many batters with the same dominant hands.)
 If a league does not have head-to-head matchups, then there may be no distinction between starters and bench players, as a team's end-of-season results are derived from the cumulative statistics of the entire roster.

 The precise positions included in online rosters vary widely, along with the number of players allowed at each position and on each team's bench.
 For example, ESPN's default roster includes one middle infielder, one corner infielder, and one utility player.
 A default Yahoo roster includes two utility players, neither of which is designated as a middle or a corner infielder.
 DraftKings, which operates a variety of daily and weekly games, does not have utility slots on its rosters for some games, but does for others.

 The following table lists the default roster settings for head-to-head leagues managed by ESPN, Yahoo, and CBS Sports, as well as in DraftKings' MLB Classic weekly competitions.
 A note next to a position's name indicates its definition.